mirzaakhena/gogen/README.md

 *Outport* is a data and action provider for *Interactor*. *Outport* never know how it is implemented.
 The implementor (in this case a *Gateway*) will decide how to provide a data or do an action.
 This *Outport* is very exclusive for specific usecase (in this case *Interactor*) and must not shared to other usecase.
 By having exclusive *Outport* it will isolate the testing for usecase.

-By organize this usecase in a such structure, we can easily change the *Controller* or the *Gateway* in very flexible way. without worry to change the logic part.
+By organize this usecase in a such structure, we can easily change the *Controller* or the *Gateway* in very flexible way without worry to change the logic part.
 This is how the logic and infrastructure separation is working.

 How it is different with common three layer architecture (Controller -> Service -> Repository) pattern?
 The main different is